This problem in most cases may appear on Windows 10 but sometimes may also have place on Windows 7, Windows Xp and Windows Vista operating systems.

 A Virtual Private Network (VPN) connects two computers safely, securely and privately over the internet, even though that is a public network.
 VPN creates a tunneling.
 It's some kind of secure and encrypted tunnel in the internet through which the data is to be sent and received.
 VPN hides your IP address and replaces your IP address by IP address of VPN server.
 With a VPN your ISP won't be able to see what you're doing and visiting.

 No, you still need your existing internet connection (DSL, cable, 3G or etc.) to be able to use the Trust.Zone VPN.

 Yes, with Trust.Zone VPN service you are able to use it from as many different devices and computers as you want.
-You must not exceed 3 simultaneous connections.
-In other words, only 3 computers can be connected to Trust.Zone VPN service at the same time.
+You must not exceed 3 (or 5) simultaneous connections depending on your subscription plan.
+In other words, only 3 (or 5) devices can be connected to Trust.Zone VPN service at the same time.

 Yes, every new customer will be given 3 days free access to Trust.Zone VPN.
 It allows a connection to many Trust.Zone VPN server locations, 1GB data transfer and unlimited data bandwidth.
 See more details here.

 We do not have any bandwidth limits.
 Trust.Zone provides customers with unlimited data transfer and unlimited bandwidth.

 Trust.Zone VPN service doesn't block or throttle any kind of internet traffic.
 All kinds of internet traffic are allowed.